 Along with your studies, adventure waits for you here.
 There’s plenty to do on campus and we’re perfectly located in Bristol, Rhode Island.
 We’re just a half hour drive from both Providence and Newport, RI, and a 60-minute drive from Boston.
 New York is just a three-hour train ride from Providence, which also has bus stations and an airport to get you where you want to go.

-This section is for transfer applicants who have earned a high school diploma or GED and have subsequently enrolled in and/or completed one or more college-level course(s).
+This section is for international transfer applicants who have earned a high school diploma or GED and have subsequently enrolled in and/or completed one or more college-level course(s).

 We firmly believe that our campus community is enhanced by the presence of international students, providing international students with a distinctive education experience while at the same time enriching the education of U.S. students through their own exposure to people from other countries and cultures.

 Roger Williams University values global cooperation in a world that has increasingly become culturally, environmentally and economically interdependent.
 RWU is committed to developing strong global leaders by providing students with the international and intercultural experiences and competencies needed to thrive in their personal and professional lives.
 The University aspires to advance students' knowledge of world politics, economies and events, and to instill in all an appreciation and understanding of other cultures and customs in and out of the classroom.